huishingchong/ris_jamming_anomaly_detection/README.md

 - Generates datasets ready for ML training or testing, for experimental results
 - Run `generate_features_dataset_research` directly in command window, but ensure correct input path to the .mat file and note the output directory
+- Raw signal files used for this research are in the signal folder (contains the test set).
 - Input: .mat file, Output: .csv file

 extract_features_dataset.m